Overview

 What is the graduation rate at University of Kansas?

-67% of students who start at University of Kansas end up finishing their degree within six years of enrolling.
-This is 9% more than the national median.
+69% of students who start at University of Kansas finish their degree within six years of enrolling.
+This is 11% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Kansas go on to earn?

-10 years after starting school at University of Kansas, the median earnings among students who received federal financial aid was $61,945.
+The median income of students 10 years after starting at University of Kansas is $61,945.
 This is $11,554 more than the national median.

 How much do students at Kansas take out in loans?

-Graduates of Kansas have to take out a median of $21,000 in federal student loans.
+Graduates of Kansas take out a median of $21,000 in federal student loans.
 This is $7,500 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources